Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 • A University of Westminster webinar for year 10 on studying languages at University and beyond.

 In year 12, we normally take part in the LCLC Programme each year.
 The London Centre for Languages and Cultures is a collaboration between Pembroke College (University of Oxford), the Open University and the Tri-Borough.
-As part of this programme students attend several MFL workshops at Westminster Academy, two university days of MFL lectures at the University of Oxford and they participate in a Summer School three day residential stay later on in June at Pembroke College, University of Oxford.
+As part of this programme students attend several MFL workshops at Westminster Academy, two university days of MFL lectures at the University of Oxford and they participate in a Summer School three-day residential stay later on in June at Pembroke College, University of Oxford.
 All costs for this programme are covered.

 Independent Learning